Iulia-Calota/ISTQB-Manual-Testing-Foundation-Project/README.md

 #####
-# Test project Fenty Beauty
+# Test project for Fenty Beauty

 For this project, I am using Fenty Beauty (FEИTY BEAUTY), a cosmetics brand by Rihanna.
 The mission statement for the brand is:

 **"So that people everywhere would be included and is created for everyone."**